dkun7944/facesynth-ios/README.md

-# os - Sound Machine
+# Facesynth

-os is a sound machine.
-Move your finger around the screen to make dope sounds!
+Facesynth is a synthesizer you control with your face.
+Move your eyebrows and mouth to make weird and wacky sounds.